 Let's say I learn and practice the piece and I fall in love with it, but I think the nagado rim hits aren't bright enough so I want to add a wood block.
 According to the license that's a no-go.
 (No changes to instrumentation.)
 I think the fue melody is too obvious and want to make it less repetitive.
 Nope.
 I think the shime and the chappa are basically doing the same thing and am inspired to write a replacement chappa part.
 That's not allowed.
 I can't join Kodo in creating, I can only play the notes as given.

 Oh, unless I can't handle them.
 The One Earth Music license allows "unavoidable arrangements due to users’ performance skills."
 Wow, that's condescending.

 You can't make money, except as outlined in Article 3, section 2

-I get why people use non-commercial licenses.
+I understand why people use non-commercial licenses.
 It seems intuitive that a composer might want to release music for others to use, except for making money.
 But if that's how they feel, then they don't actually want to share.
-After decades of experimentation with this type of license, we know that non-commercial works are of limited use.
+After decades of experimentation with this type of license, free culture advocates understand that non-commercial works are of limited use.

 In the free software world, we've learned to treat non-commercial as "non-free".
 "Non-commercial" is a vague term and its boundaries have to be decided by courts.
 This uncertainty is a massive barrier to free use.